grouparoo/grouparoo/documents/product/concepts.md

 Profile Properties are data associated with a profile.
 You can define Profile Properties based on data that exists in your data Sources.

-There are two types of Profile Properties: `Unique` and `Not Unique`.
+Profile Properties are given a specific type, letting us know if they are a `number`, `date`, or `string`.
+Having a type helps Grouparoo know how to display this data and send it to Destinations.

+Profile Properties can also be **Unique** or **Not Unique**.
 Defining Uniqueness is needed in order to create and merge Profiles from various sources without creating duplicate Profiles.

-Common examples of `Unique` Profile Properties are:
+Common examples of **Unique** Profile Properties are:

 - `Email Address`
 - `User ID`

-Common examples of `Not Unique` Profile Properties are:
+Common examples of **Not Unique** Profile Properties are:

 - `First Name`
 - `Last Name`